How we use your information

 We will keep personal information contained in complaint files in line with our retention policy.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 People who use Netmatters’ services

 Netmatters offers various services to the public.

-When individuals apply to work at Netmatters, we will only use the information they supply to us to process their application.
+When individuals apply to work at Netmatters, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing them beforehand unless the disclosure is required by law.

 Once a person has taken up employment with the Netmatters, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with Netmatters has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.

 Netmatters tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.